mautic/developer-documentation-new/docs/design/accordion.rst

 Template structure
 ------------------

-This accordion component is defined in the ``accordion.html.twig`` template.
-It uses a list structure (``<ul>``) where each item (``<li>``) represents an accordion panel.
+The ``accordion.html.twig`` template defines this accordion component.
+The template employs a list structure ``<ul>`` where each item ``<li>`` represents an accordion panel.
 Each panel consists of a heading and a collapsible content section.

+.. vale off

-Key features
+Key Features
 ^^^^^^^^^^^^

-- Each accordion item can be expanded or collapsed by clicking on the heading.
+.. vale on

+- Clicking on the heading expands or collapses each accordion item.
 - The component includes ARIA attributes to improve accessibility.
-- The content of each accordion panel can be customized using Twig variables.
+- You can customize the content of each accordion panel using Twig variables.

 .. vale off